AdguardTeam/KnowledgeBase/docs/guides/report-website.md

 ---
-title: How to report a website
+title: How to report websites and apps
 sidebar_position: 3
 ---